We’ve all been there: you pick up your phone to check a quick Slack message, and 20 minutes later, you’re deep in an Instagram scroll hole.

 Tips for Choosing the Right App

-- Check Reviews: Ensure apps stay updated and work reliably with your phone
+- Check Reviews: Ensure apps stay updated and work reliably with your specific phone OS.

 Making It Stick